Coayala/c_discoverer_data_analysis_tutorial/c_disc_analysis.md

     git clone https://github.com/Coayala/c_discoverer_data_analysis_tutorial.git

-It is good practice to create an individual `R project` for each dataset that is going to be analyzed
+It is good practice to create an individual `R project` for each data set that is going to be analyzed

 ## 2.1 Load libraries